How to Pay Off Medical Bills

 Medicaid

-Medicaid and CHIP provide free or low-cost medical benefits to low-income adults, children, those over 65, those who are pregnant and those with disabilities.
-Income qualifications apply, and not all providers accept Medicaid, so you must be diligent in checking that information before using a particular provider.
+Medicaid and the Children's Health Insurance Program (CHIP) provide free or low-cost medical benefits to low-income adults, children, those over 65, those who are pregnant and those with disabilities.
+Income eligibility applies, and not all providers accept Medicaid; check before using a particular provider.

 Medicare

-You’re eligible to apply for Medicare if you’re 65 or older or have a disability, End-Stage Renal Disease (ESRD), or ALS (Lou Gehrig’s Disease).
-Different parts of Medicare cover hospitalizations, prescriptions or other medical costs.
+You’re eligible to apply for Medicare if you’re 65 or older or have a specific disease or disability, like End-Stage Renal Disease (ESRD) or ALS (Lou Gehrig’s Disease).
+Different parts of Medicare cover hospitalizations, prescriptions and other medical costs.

 Affordable Care Act (ACA)

-If you’re uninsured, you may be eligible for insurance through the ACA’s Health Insurance Marketplace.
+The ACA provides the Health Insurance Marketplace, where the uninsured can find coverage.
 You must live in the U.S., be a U.S. citizen or national and not be incarcerated.
 Start at HealthCare.gov to determine your eligibility and apply during open enrollment.

 Consolidated Omnibus Budget Reconciliation Act (COBRA)

-Whitten advises caution if considering a medical credit card.
-He said, “While they may offer low or zero interest rates initially, watch out for high rates after promotions end and potential fees for late payments or exceeding credit limits.”
+Whitten advises caution, noting that low rates can skyrocket after the promotion ends: “While they may offer low or zero interest rates initially, watch out for high rates after promotions end and potential fees for late payments or exceeding credit limits.”

-Besides the loss of protection for your credit score, you need to know that a medical credit card could lead to the loss of power to negotiate medical bills, and you may face aggressive calls from debt collectors if you don’t pay.
+Beyond the risk of high interest, using a medical credit card could lead to the loss of your power to negotiate medical bills, and you may face aggressive calls from debt collectors if you don’t pay.

 Alternative credit options

-If you’ve done your due diligence in requesting CPT codes and researching the prices of billed items, you can move on to considering how to pay off medical bills.
+If you’ve already verified your bills and explored assistance, you might consider alternative credit options.
 It’s possible to pay off medical debt using a personal loan or a 0% interest credit card, but there are some risks involved in moving your medical debt.

 Whitten explains that with a personal loan, you can often consolidate multiple bills and get fixed rates and predictable payments.
-However, be cautious about taking out new debt to pay off medical debt, as you may end up owing more than your initial bills thanks to interest charges and loan fees.
+But be wary of taking out new debt to pay off medical debt, as you may end up owing more than your initial bills thanks to interest charges and loan fees.

-You might also look into a 0% credit card, but be sure to look into similar financing options through your provider first.
-Ellington cautions against using credit or loans to pay off medical bills.
-She said: “Bills and debts owed to medical providers have special protections that are lost if we transfer them to nonmedical consumer debt.”
+A 0% credit card can be a good tool if you are already carrying medical debt on a high-interest card and can qualify for a balance transfer, but look into similar financing options through your provider first.
+Ellington cautioned against using credit or loans to pay off medical bills and added that, “Bills and debts owed to medical providers have special protections that are lost if we transfer them to nonmedical consumer debt.”

-Federal law has shifted: according to the CFPB, the three major credit reporting bureaus in the U.S. now no longer report medical debts of less than $500 or medical debt that is less than one year old.
-That’s a big reason to try to avoid putting your medical debt onto a credit card or personal loan — you could end up facing greater hassles, such as calls from debt collectors or damage to your credit report if you don’t pay off the loan on time.
+According to the CFPB, the three major credit reporting bureaus in the U.S. no longer report medical debts under $500 or those less than one year old.
+That’s a big reason to try to avoid putting your medical debt onto a credit card or personal loan.
+However, recent legal changes have created uncertainty around these protections, as a federal court has vacated rules that previously restricted the reporting of medical debt.

 » MORE: What is debt consolidation and should I consolidate?